TitanicEclair/Demographic-Forecast/README.md

 3. Gradient Boosting Machine (GBM)

 ## Conclusion
-1.Using the Random Forest (.feature_importances_), we were able to rank the best features for prediction.
+- Using the Random Forest (.feature_importances_), we were able to rank the best features for prediction.
 This can provide us insights on which indicator would potentially affect different demographics.
-2. Comparable to the other 2 models, GBM has a higher predictive accuracy but is also less robust to outliers, comparing to Random Forest.
+- Comparable to the other 2 models, GBM has a higher predictive accuracy but is also less robust to outliers, comparing to Random Forest.
-3.Through the ml techniques we were able to predict the child dependency, elderly dependency ratios and total dependency ratios
+- Through the ml techniques we were able to predict the child dependency, elderly dependency ratios and total dependency ratios
-4.this will help in enabling policy makers to adapt new strategies beforehand through the forecasted data leading to more resilient and sustainable communities
+- This will help in enabling policy makers to adapt new strategies beforehand through the forecasted data leading to more resilient and sustainable communities

 ## What did we learn from this project?
 1. We learnt new ML techniques such as Gradient Boosting Machine  and Random Forest.